 Radcliffe Professors are distinguished new faculty who spend two of their first five years at Harvard as fellows at the Institute.
 This opportunity to pursue independent research helps attract leading scholars to a range of schools at Harvard.

-Carol K. Pforzheimer Professor at the Radcliffe Institute, professor at Harvard Law School, and professor of history in the Faculty of Arts and Sciences
+Carol K. Pforzheimer Professor at the Radcliffe Institute, the Charles Warren Professor of American Legal History at Harvard Law School, and professor of history in the Faculty of Arts and Sciences

 Radcliffe Alumnae Professor at the Radcliffe Institute and Monroe Gutman Professor of Latin American Affairs in the Faculty of Arts and Sciences